theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 !!! note

     For **Dataverse** datasets, OnDemand Loop allows the user to select the desired dataset version, including the current `draft`.
     A repository API token is required to access and display draft versions.

 !!! note

+    For **Zenodo** depositions, an API key must be registered with the repository to load draft content.

+!!! note

     Each connector uses the repository’s public API.
 Features such as search, filters, and metadata previews may vary slightly.

 ### Launching from Dataverse